A frequent question we see asked is if Turkish Coffee stronger than Espresso.

 Though espresso coffee isn't an ancient as the Turkish coffee, it still plays a huge role in a world of coffee.

-It started in the 1900s in Italy and Espresso Machine is one of the innovations during the Industrial Revolution in Europe.
+It started in the 1900s in Italy and the espresso machine is one of the innovations during the Industrial Revolution in Europe.

 During those times, Italians do not want to pay much for their espressos, which made the coffee houses mix espresso blends with Robusta coffee.